seandstewart/bardly/pending/tragedies/othello/11-player.md

 **LODOVICO**
 O thou Othello, thou wert once so good,
 Fall'n in the practise of a damned slave,
-What shall be said to thee?
+What shall be said to thee? /

+**OTHELLO**
+/ Why, anything:
+An honourable murderer, if you will;
+For nought I did in hate, but all in honour.

+**LODOVICO**
 This wretch hath part confess'd his villany:
 Did you and he consent in Cassio's death?